zataara/Algorithms/README.md

-- A collection of a few Algos and DS's I have worked on.
+- A collection of a few Algos and Data Structures I have worked on on CodeWars and LeetCode.